dapperfu/JenkinsMatlab/01 - Install Jenkins.md

 In my opinion it is advisable change it to your local user.
 This way all of your environment variables and paths are set correctly.

+Launch the windows services editor through the Start Menu or by pressing Win-R and typing ``services.msc``

 <a href="Images/2016-12-01 08_31-000016.png"><img src="Images/2016-12-01 08_31-000016.png" align="center" height="300"></a>

+Scroll down to find the Jenkins Service and double click on it.

 <a href="Images/2016-12-01 08_32-000017.png"><img src="Images/2016-12-01 08_32-000017.png" align="center" height="300"></a>

+Stop the service.
+At this time if you don't want Jenkins to always run on Windows boot you can change the '``Startup Type``' from '``Automatic``' to '``Manual``'

 <a href="Images/2016-12-01 08_32-000021.png"><img src="Images/2016-12-01 08_32-000021.png" align="center" height="300"></a>

+Switch to the '``Log On``' tab, check the '``This Account``' radio button and enter your user name (and domain if applicable) and press the '``Check Names``' button to validate your entry.

 <a href="Images/2016-12-01 08_47-000022.png"><img src="Images/2016-12-01 08_47-000022.png" align="center" height="300"></a>